bitovi/academy/src/javascript/5-context.md

-@page advanced-javascript-training/context Context
+@page learn-advanced-javascript/context Context
-@parent advanced-javascript-training 5
+@parent learn-advanced-javascript 5
 @description What is "this"?
 Learn about context and build your very own `.` operator!

 @body